rzhang0716/Data-Science/Database-SQL/Readme.md

 #### Question #1693: Write an SQL query that will, for each date_id and make_name, return the number of distinct lead_id's and distinct partner_id's.
 select date_id, make_name, ifnull(count(distinct lead_id),0) as unique_leads, ifnull(count(distinct partner_id),0) as unique_partners from DailySales group by 1,2;

+#### Question 1729: Write an SQL query that will, for each user, return the number of followers.
+Return the result table ordered by user_id.
+select user_id, count(distinct follower_id) as followers_count from Followers group by user_id order by 1;